Our actions are guided by our Motto RISE=Respect, Integrity, Service & Excellence

-Tuscarora High School implemented the Positive Behavioral Interventions & Supports (PBIS) when the school opened.
+Tuscarora High School implemented the Positive Behavioral Interventions & Supports (PBIS) when the school opened in 2010.
 Students and staff are expected to exemplify the motto RISE in daily interactions.
 Students are recognized for positive behavior when they exhibit RISE at THS through our Husky ticket program.
 Teachers are recognized by students for exhibiting RISE as well.

 What is School-Wide PBIS?